IKIII0/IKIII0/README.md

 ### 🚀 About Me

 - 🎓 Computer Science student at Universitas Sumatera Utara
-- 🧠 Passionate about logic, branding, and educational tools
+- 🧠 Passionate about logic, machine learning, and educational tools
 - 🛠️ Building interactive web layouts and realistic databases
 - 📚 Sharing code templates and visual explanations for learners